inasafe/inasafe-doc/docs/source/developer-docs/realtime.rst

 For every shake event, the tool produces a number of GIS products:

 * A raster layer interpolated from the original MMI point matrix and symbolized according to the MMI scale colours.
 * A vector (shapefile) layer generated from the original MMI point matrix and symbolized according to the MMI scale colours.
 * A vector (shapefile) layer depicting MMI isolines and symbolized according to the MMI scale colours.
 * A cities layer (shapefile) which lists the affected cities along with key data such as distance from and direction to epicenter, number of people resident in the city, mmi exposure etc.

 In addition to the above mentioned GIS products, the following 3 files are created for each event:

 * A PNG file containing a single page report as illustrated above.
 * A large PNG image which contains exactly the same content as the pdf but in an image format.
 * A thumbnail PNG image which contains a reduced size image of the report.

 Architecture
 ------------

-InaSAFE Realtime is implemented by four main python modules:
+|project_name| Realtime is implemented by four main python modules:

 * **ftp_client** - A generic tool to fetch directory listings and files from a remote server.

 * **shake_data** - A mostly generic tool to fetch shake files from an ftp server.
 There is an expectation that the server layout follows a simple flat structure where files are named after the shake event and are in the format of shake data as provided by the USGS (XXXXXX TODO fact check XXXX).
   :samp:`ftp://118.97.83.243/20110413170148.inp.zip`

-    **Note:** This data is now no longer hosted via ftp and requires an ssh account in order to retrieve it.
+.. note:: This data is now no longer hosted via ftp and requires an ssh account in order to retrieve it.

 * **shake_event** - A rather monolithic module that 'knows' how to fetch, unpack, process and generate a report for a quake event.
     The module logic is based on the standard shake data packaging